-- a) The designated Terminal Party shall provide a berth for the nominated Vessel free of port charges, except for those provided in WorldScale as being for Vessel Party's account and as set forth as follows: i) all dockage and service fees, including mooring, fresh water, steam, and oil slops receipts; and ii) all duties and other charges assigned to the Vessel, including, without limitation, those incurred for Tows, pilots, and other port costs, including fleeting and taxes on freight and wharfage. - b) Notwithstanding anything in the Agreement to the contrary, the designated Shore Facilities do not warrant the safety, draft, or clearance of any berth, port, anchorage, or place, or any public channels, fairways, or approaches thereto, or other publicly-maintained areas, either inside or outside the port area, where the Vessel may be directed.
+- a) The designated Terminal Party shall provide a berth for the nominated Vessel free of port charges, except for those being for Vessel Party's account and as set forth as follows: i) all dockage and service fees, including mooring, fresh water, steam, and oil slops receipts; and ii) all duties and other charges assigned to the Vessel, including those incurred for Tows, pilots, and other port costs as well as fleeting and taxes on freight and wharfage. - b) Notwithstanding anything in the Agreement to the contrary, the designated Shore Facilities do not warrant the safety, draft, or clearance of any berth, port, anchorage, or place, or any public channels, fairways, or approaches thereto, or other publicly-maintained areas, either inside or outside the port area, where the Vessel may be directed.
 The designated Shore Facilities will not be liable for any loss, damage, injury, or delay to the Vessel resulting from the use of private or public waterways.
 If hold-in tugs are required for the Vessel, any charges for such hold-in tugs will be for Vessel Party's account.
+Vessel Party shall be responsible for any and all other Shore Facility fees or charges.